apaschenko/lenka/README.md

   b: 33
 }

-// Let's mess it up by adding two cyclic dependencies... original.c = original original.a.ab[1].abd.abdb = original.a
+// Let's mess it up by adding two cyclic references... original.c = original original.a.ab[1].abd.abdb = original.a